RsRazvan/the-c-programming-language/README.md

 # the-c-programming-language
-solutions for the exercises in The C Programming Language
+Solutions for the exercises in The C Programming Language